 Our position is that Jesus was truly born on 25 Kislev.
 Luke's account of the Nativity offers support for this date.
 His report that the shepherds spread "abroad" the news of Jesus' birth (Luke 2:17) and then "returned" rejoicing (Luke 2:20) resolves into fuller detail if we suppose that these events took place during a feast.
 "Abroad" means specifically that they carried the news to the many devout Jews assembled in Jerusalem.
 "Returned" means that after visiting Jerusalem during the closing days of the feast, they came home to Bethlehem.
 We understand also why Bethlehem was so crowded at this time.
 Among those seeking lodging were not only some like Joseph who had come to Bethlehem for the enrollment, but also some others who were traveling in connection with the feast.

 Convergence of the two traditions

 Evidence favoring 25 Kislev as the date of Christ's birth does not undermine the tradition that He was born on 6 January.
-On the contrary, it so happens that in 5 BC, 6 January was the Babylonian 25 Kislev (104).
-Thus, since a birth year of 5 BC is consistent with available evidence, the two ancient traditions concerning the exact date—one affirming the twenty-fifth of a month, the other pointing to 6 January—serve to authenticate each other.
+On the contrary, it so happens that in 5 BC, 6 January and 25 Kislev fell on the same day.104 Thus, since a birth year of 5 BC is consistent with available evidence, the two ancient traditions concerning the exact date—one affirming the twenty-fifth of a month, the other pointing to 6 January—serve to authenticate each other.

 The proximity of Jesus' baptism to His birthday